synapsecns/sanguine/packages/docs/docs/consensus/synapsemessaging.md

 Before diving deeper into the specifics of each of the offchain agents, it is useful to learn how a message flows from one chain to another with Synapse.
 <br/>
-At the highest level, we have a smart contract on the chain that we are sending the message from, known hereafter as the "Sending Chain", and there is a smart contract on the chain that we are sending the message to, known hereafter as the "Receiving Chain".
+At the highest level, there is a smart contract on the chain that we are sending the message from, known hereafter as the "Sending Chain", and there is a smart contract on the chain that we are sending the message to, known hereafter as the "Receiving Chain".
 <br/>
 Note that the "Client Smart Contracts" that we are talking about will be whatever smart contract that wants to use the Synapse Messaging System as a client.